-In addition, SplitCo is permitted to make a share distribution consisting of any class or series of securities of SplitCo or any other person, other than New BATRA, New BATRB or New BATRK (or securities convertible therefor) on the basis of a distribution of (1) identical securities, on an equal per share basis, to holders of New BATRA, New BATRB and New BATRK; or (2) separate classes or series of securities, on an equal per share basis, to holders of each such shares of SplitCo common stock; or (3) a separate class or series of securities to the holders of one or more series of SplitCo common stock and, on an equal per share basis, a different class or series of securities to the holders of all other series of SplitCo common stock, provided that, in the case of (2) or (3) above, the securities so distributed do not differ in any respect other than their relative voting rights and related differences in designation, conversion and share distribution provisions, with the holders of shares of New BATRB receiving securities of the class or series having the highest relative voting rights and the holders of shares of each other series of SplitCo common stock receiving securities of the class or series having lesser relative voting rights, and provided further that, if different classes or series of securities are being distributed to holders of New BATRA and New BATRK, then such securities shall be distributed either as determined by the SplitCo board of directors or such that the relative voting rights of the securities of the class or series of securities to be received by the holders of New BATRA and New BATRK correspond, to the extent practicable, to the relative voting rights of each such series of SplitCo common stock.
-See Article IV, Section B.4 of Annex A.
+In addition, SplitCo is permitted to make a share distribution consisting of any class or series of securities of SplitCo or any other person, other than New BATRA, New BATRB or New BATRK (or securities convertible therefor) on the basis of a distribution of (1) identical securities, on an equal per share basis, to holders of New BATRA, New BATRB and New BATRK; or (2) separate classes or series of securities, on an equal per share basis, to holders of each such shares of SplitCo common stock; or (3) a separate class or series of securities to the holders of one or more series of SplitCo common stock and, on an equal per share basis, a different class or series of securities to the holders of all other series of SplitCo common stock, provided that, in the case of (2) or (3) above, the securities so distributed do not differ

+Liberty Braves Common SplitCo Common Stock Stock Under Liberty Media's Certificate of Incorporation Under SplitCo's Charter Braves common stock, on an equal per share basis, subject to certain limitations.
+See Article IV, Section A.2.(d)(ii) of Liberty Media's certificate of incorporation. in any respect other than their relative voting rights and related differences in designation, conversion and share distribution provisions, with the holders of shares of New BATRB receiving securities of the class or series having the highest relative voting rights and the holders of shares of each other series of SplitCo common stock receiving securities of the class or series having lesser relative voting rights, and provided further that, if different classes or series of securities are being distributed to holders of New BATRA and New BATRK, then such securities shall be distributed either as determined by the SplitCo board of directors or such that the relative voting rights of the securities of the class or series of securities to be received by the holders of New